 At The Awareness Centre, we are proud to have specialist therapists and counsellors who can help anybody who is suffering with any type of eating disorder.
-Providing an expert, bespoke approach to eating disorder treatment and therapy, TAC have helped hundreds of patients work towards full eating disorder recoveries.
+Providing an expert, bespoke approach to eating disorder treatment and therapy, The Awareness Centre have helped hundreds of clients work towards full eating disorder recoveries.

 Get Expert Help With Eating Disorder Treatment